 Student performance results have become a central feature of reformed educator effectiveness systems.
 This is not to say that measures of teacher practice (e.g., classroom observations) are not a major focus as well, but classroom observations of teacher practices has been a part or, in fact, the only part of most previous educator evaluation designs.
-Incorporating the results of Measures of Student Learning (MSL) into effectiveness determinations, while a valuable aspect of effectiveness, has been technically challenging on many fronts, from the quality of the assessments to the type of analytic methods employed to transform those data into indicators in effectiveness systems.
+Validly incorporating the results of student assessment data into effectiveness determinations has been a challenge on many fronts, from the quality of the assessments to the type of analytic methods employed to transform those data into indicators in effectiveness systems.
 The challenge exists for teachers from both "tested" and "non-tested" subjects and grades (NTSG), but perhaps more so for the latter.
 A "tested" subject and grade is one with a state test score and a state test score from at least one prior grade (generally, the immediate prior grade) to allow for the use of complex statistical models (e.g., value-added models, student growth percentiles) to analyze the change in students' scores.
-The Common Assignment Study (CAS) likely holds promise for helping to improve the quality of MSL for use in the effectiveness determinations for teachers in both tested and non-tested subjects and grades.
+The Common Assignment Study (CAS) likely holds promise for helping to improve the quality of assessment data for use in the effectiveness determinations for teachers in both tested and non-tested subjects and grades.